AmonShokhinAhmed/2DPathAPI/README.md

 ~~Which all in all was pretty useless without actually implementing the API.~~

-Moved most of the technologies I tried out in this project to an extra [Example Project](https://github.com/AmonShokhinAhmed/CPPToolingExample)
+I moved most of the technologies I tried out in this project to an extra [Example Project](https://github.com/AmonShokhinAhmed/CPPToolingExample).